-Our Board has determined that all of our directors, other than Larry Jasinski, our Chief Executive Officer, and Aryeh (Arik) Dan and Yasushi Ichiki, the Yaskawa appointees, are independent.
-As described below, under the Israeli Companies Law we are required to have at least two "external directors."
-The definition of independent director under the NASDAQ rules and external director under the Israeli Companies Law overlap to some extent, so that we would generally expect the two directors serving as external directors to satisfy the requirements to be independent under the NASDAQ rules.
-Furthermore, our Board also determined that each of our audit committee, compensation committee, and nominating and governance committee of the Board is comprised of independent directors under the applicable NASDAQ listing standards and rules and regulations of the SEC.
-In making its determinations regarding independence, the Board carefully reviewed the categorical tests enumerated in the NASDAQ independence definition and the standards imposed by Israeli law, as well as the individual circumstances of each director with regard to each director's business and personal activities as they may relate to the Company and our management.
+Our Board has determined that all of our directors, other than Larry Jasinski, our Chief Executive Officer, and Aryeh (Arik) Dan and Yasushi Ichiki, the Yaskawa appointees, are independent under NASDAQ listing standards.
+As described below, under the Israel Companies Law we are required to have at least two external directors.
+The definition of "independent director" under the NASDAQ listing standards and "external director" under the Israel Companies Law overlap to some extent, so that we would generally expect the two directors serving as external directors to satisfy the requirements to be independent under the NASDAQ listing standards.
+Furthermore, our Board also determined that each of the audit committee, compensation committee, and nominating and governance committee is comprised of independent directors under the applicable NASDAQ listing standards and rules and regulations of the SEC.
+In making its determinations regarding independence, the Board carefully reviewed the categorical tests enumerated in the NASDAQ independence definition and (in the case of external directors) the standards imposed by Israeli law, as well as the individual circumstances of each director with regard to each director's business and personal activities as they may relate to the Company and our management.

-Israeli Companies Law Requirements
+Israel Companies Law Requirements

-The definition of external director includes a set of statutory criteria that must be satisfied, including criteria whose aim is to ensure that there be no factor which would impair the ability of the external director to exercise independent judgment.
-The definition of independent director specifies similar, although less stringent, requirements in addition to the requirement that the board consider any factor which would impair the ability of the independent director to exercise independent judgment.
-In addition, both external directors and independent directors serve for a period of three years; external directors serve pursuant to the requirements of the Israeli Companies Law and independent directors serve pursuant to the staggered board provisions of our Articles of Association.
-However, external directors must be elected by a Special Majority of shareholders (as defined elsewhere in this Proxy Statement) while independent directors may be elected by an ordinary majority.
+Under the Israel Companies Law, the definition of "external director" includes a set of statutory criteria that must be satisfied, including criteria whose aim is to ensure that there be no factor which would impair the ability of the external director to exercise independent judgment.
+The definition of "independent director" specifies similar requirements and also provide that the board must consider any factor which would impair the ability of the independent director to exercise independent judgment.
+In addition, both external directors and independent directors serve for a period of three years; external directors serve pursuant to the requirements of the Israel Companies Law and independent directors serve pursuant to the staggered board provisions of our Articles of Association.
+However, external directors must be elected by a Special Majority (as defined below under " - Approval of Related Party Transactions Under Israeli Law") of shareholders while independent directors may be elected by an ordinary majority.

-Under the Israeli Companies Law, we are required to have at least two external directors.
+Under the Israel Companies Law, subject to certain opt-out rights available to certain Israeli companies, we are required to have at least two external directors.
 External directors must meet stringent standards of independence from us, from our management and from any controlling shareholder (defined for this purpose as any shareholder who holds 50% or more of our outstanding shares, or who has the right to appoint the majority of our directors or our general manager).
 In addition, no person may serve as an external director if that person's position or professional or other activities create, or may create, a conflict of interest with that person's responsibilities as a director or otherwise interfere with that person's ability to serve as an external director or if the person is an employee of the Israel Securities Authority or of an Israeli stock exchange.
 These independence standards are applicable beginning two years before the external director's election and continuing for two years after the external director's term of service.
 In addition to election by the normal majority vote, external directors must generally be elected by a majority vote of the shares held by shareholders other than controlling shareholders.
 Glenn Muir and Dr. John William Poduska serve as our external directors.

-Nasdaq Listing Requirements
+Nasdaq Listing Standards